-A minimum of five passes at grade 5 or higher at GCSE, three of which must be a grade 6 or higher.
+To enter a programme of A-Level study, students must have a minimum of five passes at grade 5 or higher at GCSE, three of which must be a grade 6 or higher.
 Within these passes, there must be a grade 5 or higher in English Language and Maths.